China–United States relations: Opioid epidemic

 Opioids were involved in 80,411 overdose deaths in 2021, up from around 10,000 in 1999.

 According to the United States Drug Enforcement Agency in 2023, China continued to be the primary source of fentanyl being imported into the US, killing over 100 Americans every day.
-Over a two-year period, close to $800 million worth of fentanyl pills were illegally sold online to the U.S. by Chinese distributors.
-The drug is usually manufactured in China, then shipped to Mexico, where it is processed and packaged, which is then smuggled into the U.S. by Mexican drug cartels.
-A large amount is also purchased online and shipped through the U.S. Postal Service.
+Over a two-year period, close to $800 million worth of fentanyl pills were illegally sold online to the US by Chinese distributors.
+The drug is usually manufactured in China, then shipped to Mexico, where it is processed and packaged, which is then smuggled into the US by Mexican drug cartels.
+A large amount is also purchased online and shipped through the US Postal Service.
 It can also be purchased directly from China, which has become a major manufacturer of various synthetic drugs illegal in the US.
-According to Assistant U.S. Attorney, Matt Cronin:
+According to Assistant US Attorney, Matt Cronin:

 It is a fact that the People's Republic of China is the source for the vast majority of synthetic opioids that are flooding the streets of the United States and Western democracies.
 It is a fact that these synthetic opioids are responsible for the overwhelming increase in overdose deaths in the United States.
 It is a fact that if the People's Republic of China wanted to shut down the synthetic opioids industry, they could do so in a day.

-In June 2023, U.S. federal prosecutors announced criminal indictments of fentanyl precursor producers in China.
+In June 2023, US federal prosecutors announced criminal indictments of fentanyl precursor producers in China.
 In October 2023, OFAC sanctioned a China-based network of fentanyl manufacturers and distributors.

-In July 2025, tensions between the US and China escalated as President Donald Trump maintained a 20% tariff on all Chinese imports, citing Beijing's alleged role in sustaining the flow of fentanyl into the U.S. The Chinese government rejected the accusation, stating it had already taken significant measures to address the issue and denounced the tariffs as coercive.
+In July 2025, tensions between the US and China escalated as President Donald Trump maintained a 20% tariff on all Chinese imports, citing Beijing's alleged role in sustaining the flow of fentanyl into the US The Chinese government rejected the accusation, stating it had already taken significant measures to address the issue and denounced the tariffs as coercive.
 Despite broader efforts to de-escalate trade disputes, the fentanyl-related duties remained in place, with China signaling frustration over what it viewed as a lack of recognition for its cooperation.

 Despite enforcement challenges in a vast and complex chemical sector, observers argue that China could take stronger measures to curb the export of fentanyl precursors.
 These include tightening regulations, imposing stricter penalties for violations, and ensuring consistent enforcement by local authorities.
 David Luckey of the RAND Corporation noted that while scheduling substances is a positive step, preventing Chinese companies from supplying precursor chemicals to criminal organizations—particularly in Mexico—would be more effective.
 He emphasized that as a command economy, China has the capacity to exercise greater control if the Chinese Communist Party chooses to do so.